It is possible to use NDB Cluster in multi-master replication, including circular replication between a number of NDB Clusters.

 is discontinuous, should be possible, but it should be noted that

 it has not yet been thoroughly tested and must therefore still be

-Using NDB-native backup and restore to initialize a slave MySQL Cluster.
+Using NDB-native backup and restore to initialize a slave NDB Cluster.

 When setting up circular replication, it is possible to